jiang-du/Perceptual-CS/README.md

 [8] X. Xie, *et al.* Visualizing and Understanding of Learned Compressive Sensing with Residual Network, submitted to Neurocomputing, rejected.

-[9] Z. Zhao, *et al.* A Real-time Video Compressive Sensing with Fully Convolutional Network, submitted to NIPS 2018, rejected.
+[9] Z. Zhao, *et al.* A Real-time Video Compressive Sensing with Fully Convolutional Network, submitted to NeurIPS 2018, rejected.

 [10] Z. Zhao, *et al.* A Hybrid-3D Convolutional Network for Video Compressive Sensing, submitted to AAAI 2019, rejected, and submitted to CVPR 2019.

-[11] X. Xie, *et al.* Perceptual Spatial-temporal Network for Video Compressive Sensing, to be submit to ICME 2019.
+[11] X. Xie, *et al.* Perceptual Spatial-temporal Video Compressive Sensing Network, submitted to ICME 2019.

 ## Citing perceptual CS ##
 Please cite our paper in your publications if it helps your research: